ash-roof/archnite/README.md

 ### Motivation & Inspiration

-I made archnite due to a couple of reasons.
+I made Archnite due to a couple of reasons.
 Mainly, it was to solve a small issue I had when setting up a new Arch Linux system;
-I always found it tedious to look up package names and typing out install commands.
+I always found it tedious to look up package names and type out install commands.

-I wanted to make a tool similar to [Ninite](https://ninite.com/) (where I got the inspiration for the name, yes boring I know) where I could use a autocomplete/incremental search box similar to what a search engine has, and/or pick from a list of popular packages, select my desired packages and get an install command I could paste into my terminal.
+I wanted to make a tool where I could use a autocomplete/incremental search box similar to what a search engine has, select my desired packages and get an install command I could paste into my terminal.

-I also wanted to make a unified API for Arch official and AUR packages that is relatively fast (or at least faster than the Arch official packages JSON API, which I found pretty slow in my experience) that anyone can use and hopefully find a purpose for.
+I also wanted to make a unified API for Arch official and AUR packages that is relatively fast (or at least faster than the Arch official packages JSON API, which I found pretty slow in my experience) that anyone can use.

+Side note: I got the inspiration for the name from [Ninite](https://ninite.com), because I thought this tool would be similar to it at first, before deciding to switch it to a search tool.

 ### Architecture & Tech Stack

-archnite was built using the following technologies:
+Archnite was built using the following technologies:

 - Spring Boot
   - Used to create the JSON API responsible for querying the